 Fujifilm GFX 50S vs Leica M10-P

 The Fujifilm GFX 50S and the Leica M10-P are two digital cameras that were officially introduced, respectively, in September 2016 and August 2018.
-The GFX 50S is a mirrorless interchangeable lens camera, while the M10-P is a rangefinder-style mirrorless.
+The GFX 50S is a mirrorless interchangeable lens camera, while the M10-P is a rangefinder-focusing mirrorless.
 The cameras are based on a medium format (GFX 50S) and a full frame (M10-P) sensor.
 The Fujifilm has a resolution of 51.1 megapixels, whereas the Leica provides 23.8 MP.